devture/matrix-synapse-shared-secret-auth/README.md

 To install and configure this manually, make sure `shared_secret_authenticator.py` is on the Python path, somewhere where the Matrix Synapse server can find it.

-The easiest way is `pip install git+https://github.com/devture/matrix-synapse-shared-secret-auth` but you can also manually download `shared_secret_authenticator.py` from this repo to a path like `/usr/local/lib/python3.8/site-packages/shared_secret_authenticator.py`.
+The easiest way is `pip install git+https://github.com/devture/matrix-synapse-shared-secret-auth` but you can also manually download `shared_secret_authenticator.py` from this repo to a path like `/usr/local/lib/python3.XXX/site-packages/shared_secret_authenticator.py` (adjust the `3.XXX` part of the path to match your Python version - e.g. `3.10`).

 Some distribution packages (such as the Debian packages from `matrix.org`) may use an isolated virtual environment, so you will need to install the library there.
 Any environments should be referenced in your init system - for example, the `matrix.org` Debian package creates a systemd init file at `/lib/systemd/system/matrix-synapse.service` that executes python from `/opt/venvs/matrix-synapse`.